Kinoma/SourceDocumentation/kinoma_documentation_template.md

 | Table entry	 | Table entry	  |
 | Table entry	 | Table entry	  |

-When adding a table, remember to also update the numbering of any figures past that point in the document.
+When adding a table, remember to also update the numbering of any tables past that point in the document.

 ##Applying the Formats
 This section shows how the aforementioned styles (plus some others) are applied in specific contexts, in subsections with headings like this:

-**Document Title: Context**
+**_Document Title:_ Context**

 These examples from existing documents may also help with figuring out how to apply the styles in other, similar contexts.

-###*KinomaJS JavaScript API Reference:* Object Reference
+###_KinomaJS JavaScript API Reference:_ Object Reference
-The *KinomaJS JavaScript API Reference* document describes JavaScript objects in subsections like those shown here (although with different-level heads).
+The [_KinomaJS JavaScript API Reference_](http://kinoma.com/develop/documentation/javascript/) document describes JavaScript objects in subsections like those shown here (although with different-level heads).

-**_Important:_** Before creating subsections like these, be sure to read the current introduction to the object reference section of *KinomaJS* JavaScipt API *Reference*; the content of your descriptions should be consistent with what it says.
+>**_Important:_** Before creating subsections like these, be sure to read the current introduction to the object reference section of the [_KinomaJS JavaScript API Reference_](http://kinoma.com/develop/documentation/javascript/) document; the content of your descriptions should be consistent with what it says.

 Here are some general rules for what not to do when writing descriptions in this Reference document:

-* Do not refer to the *KinomaJS Overview* document; all the basic information (without much elaboration) should be in the reference subsection itself.
+* Do not refer to the [_KinomaJS Overview_](http://kinoma.com/develop/documentation/overview/) document; all the basic information (without much elaboration) should be in the reference subsection itself.

 * Do not state any default that’s being assumed per the introduction to the Reference section (see in particular **Default values** and **Pixels** in the introduction).

 * Do not include graphics or code examples.

 ####Object-Name Object
 [Optional] Full sentences *briefly* describing the object and/or providing other details about the object.
 If what the object represents is not obvious, describe it here.
-Any general details that are useful for reference can be stated here (though the main introduction and discussion should be in the *KinomaJS Overview* document).
+Any general details that are useful for reference can be stated here (though the main introduction and discussion should be in the [_KinomaJS Overview_](http://kinoma.com/develop/documentation/overview/) document).
 Try to keep it no longer than one short paragraph.

 Next, include only whichever of the following lower-level sections apply.
 The style of the first paragraph after every heading below is called Reference; names of other styles not previously introduced are explicitly noted.
 Square brackets indicate optional parts within subsections, to include only if applicable.